-Denise Ho is an award-winning Hong Kong-based singer, and actress, as well as a pro-democracy and LGBTQ rights activist.
+Denise Ho is an award-winning Hong Kong-based singer and actress, as well as a pro-democracy and LGBTQ+ rights activist.
 Ho is an accomplished musician who entered the music industry in the 90s at age 19.
-In 2012, Ho became the first mainstream female singer in Hong Kong to come out of the closet.
+In 2012, Ho became the first openly lesbian singer in Hong Kong.
 Since then, she has advocated for LGBTQ rights globally.

-Ho has become a leading figure in Hong Kong’s pro-democracy movement.
-She has been a prominent supporter of the recent Anti-Extradition bill Movement in Hong Kong, and was arrested as a staunch supporter of the 2014 Umbrella Movement and was arrested for taking part in the nonviolent pro-democracy protests.
-Since then, the Chinese government has banned her from performing in China where she has enjoyed popularity as a singer.
+Ho has also become a leading figure in Hong Kong’s pro-democracy movement.
+She was a prominent supporter of the Anti-Extradition bill protests and was arrested as a staunch supporter of the 2014 Umbrella Movement.
+Since then, the Chinese government has banned her from performing in China – where she enjoyed popularity as a singer.

 In July 2019, Ho spoke on behalf of UN Watch at the UN Human Rights Council, where she was interrupted twice by China’s delegation who claimed that she was “defaming” China for speaking against its interference in Hong Kong.
 Click here to watch her testimony.

 In late 2021 Ho was arrested and detained in Hong Kong.
 The Geneva Summit worked with alumni and lawmakers across the world to call for an urgent session of the UN Human Rights Council on her behalf.
 She was freed soon after.